METAPOETICS IV/VI

 continue to poke around my sanctum.

-Appraising my stuff, deciding how much
+Appraising my stuff, figuring out how much

-they'll demand to settle the bogus lawsuit
+they will demand to settle the bogus lawsuit

 they intend to lodge against their father, me.

-They will discover you cannot get
+They'll discover you can't get

 blood from a stone, a turnip, or